PLSysSec/vera/README.md

 Compare to: Figure 8

-Expected time:
+Expected time: Overnight

-The script for generating Figure 8 is called make_verif_table.py This script uses command `stack test --ta '-p Verification',` which verifies each range analysis operator correct wrt to JavaScript semantics.
+The script for generating Figure 8 is called make_verif_table.py This script uses command `stack test --ta '-p Verification',` which verifies each range analysis operator correct wrt to JavaScript semantics with a timeout of 20 minutes.
 It will generate a standalone PDF of the time it took each verification condition to verify in verify_table.pdf

 ### (2) Can VeRA proofs catch real correctness bugs?